kaffeed/bingoscape/README.md

    make build
    ```

-2. Create a .env file in bin/ according to the [.env.example file](.env.example):
+2. Create a .env file in the folder you're running the application from according to the [.env.example file](.env.example):

 3. Run the application:
    ```bash